deeptime-ml/deeptime/docs/source/index_dev.rst

 Note the specific style of using citations.
 For citations there is a package-global BibTeX file under :code:`docs/source/references.bib`.
-These references can then be included into the documentation website using the citation key as defined in the references file with a unique prefix - in this case :code:`mean-estimator-`.
+These references can then be included into the documentation website using the citation key as defined in the references file.

 The documentation website is hosted via GitHub pages, its sources can be found `here <https://github.com/deeptime-ml/deeptime-ml.github.io>`__.
 Please see the